Biography of Shaykh Mahmood Ahmad Mirpuri and MJAH UK

-This article was present already in English at the end of the book “Tahreek Ahlul Hadith Europe mein” of Shaykh Fazal Kareem Aasim and I have just scanned it.
-I have added some additions at the end that I have translated from Urdu from the same book.
+The English text was present at the end of the book “Tahreek Ahlul Hadith Europe mein” of Shaykh Fazal Kareem Aasim.
+I have added some additions afterwards which I have translated from Urdu from the same book and from other sources.
+I have added as well some of his articles and Fatawa translated from Urdu.

 A MAN OF COURAGE